voxel/voxel-clientmc/README.md

 * [![Build Status](https://circleci.com/gh/voxel/voxel-clientmc.svg?style=svg)](https://circleci.com/gh/voxel/voxel-clientmc/tree/master) **[CircleCI](https://circleci.com/gh/voxel/voxel-clientmc/tree/master)** - click the latest build then expand "Artifacts" (requires logging in with GitHub)

-Basic setup steps:
+### Quick start

-1. Download the .jar file and place it in the `plugins` folder of your Bukkit-compatible server
+1. Download the .jar file and place it in the `plugins` or `mods` folder of your Bukkit or Sponge server

 2. Login to your server using the official Minecraft client